darrell-pittman/ttl-simple-cache/README.md

 **cleanInterval(intervalSeconds)**
 * Sets the cleanInterval in seconds.
 When this interval fires, all invalid keys will be removed from cache.
 Note: Invalid keys a determined by the supplied algorithm.
 Returns 'this' so observer can be setup like:
 let observer = new CacheObserver(algorithm).cleanInterval(100)

+**allowStaleGet**
+* Sets allowStaleGet to true.
+Will throw an Error if cleanInterval hasn't been set.
+This setting causes algorithm.isInvalid(key) to be called only on the clean cycle.
+Cache.get(key) does not check for key validity and can return invalid values until the clean cycle fires.
+Returns 'this' so observer can be setup like:
+let observer = new CacheObserver(algorithm).cleanInterval(100).allowStaleGet()

 **chunkSize(chunkSize)**
 * Sets the chunk size for the cleaning cycle.
 Defaults to 10.
 During the clean cycle, key validity will be checked in batches of chunkSize to avoid blocking.
 Returns 'this' so observer can be setup like: